-Children’s menus are in the museum’s cafe and restaurants if you want to stop for a quick bite to eat.
+Children’s menus are in the museum’s cafe and restaurants if you want to stop for a quick bite.
 The best café is the one on floor 0, the one that connects to the street.

 If you go with a baby and want to breastfeed, you can do it anywhere in the museum, but there is also a specific room with very comfortable armchairs where mothers can breastfeed and rest more peacefully.

 If you are visiting London as a family, you may be interested in all our articles about visiting London with children.

 Where to eat at the British Museum

 There are several cafes and restaurants inside the museum, and the variety of menus is good.
 Still, to tell you the truth, considering the area you are in, Bloomsbury, it is very easy to find restaurants and pubs to eat in the streets surrounding the museum.

 If you want to eat something inside the British Museum, the options are:

 - Court Café: Paninis, hot sandwiches and other similar things like salads and vegetable soups.

 - Great Court Restaurant: Something more formal if you want a more varied menu and you’ve been eating sandwiches for a few days.
 You can eat for about 12 pounds per person with a drink.

 - Pizzeria: Similar to the Court Café but only pizzas.
 They are not the best pizzas you can find in the area, but they are an option.

 - Montague Café: Yes, a coffee shop.
 Ideal for a quick coffee at the end of your visit.